N'Golo Kanté: Reception

 In April 2016, Alex Ferguson hailed Kanté as the best player in the Premier League, while the following year, former Chelsea midfielder Frank Lampard labelled him the best central midfielder in the world.
 His World Cup winning midfield partner, Paul Pogba, said he could outrun an entire team of 11 players.
 His league-title winning manager, Claudio Ranieri, often joked about him having "batteries" and said: "One day, I'm going to see you cross the ball and then finish the cross with a header yourself."

-Thomas Tuchel, with whom Kanté won the 2020–21 Champions League, said, "If you play with N'Golo you have half a man more; this is unique.
+Thomas Tuchel, with whom Kanté won the 2020–21 Champions League, said: "If you play with N'Golo, you have half a man more; this is unique.
 It is a pleasure to be his coach, he is a big gift for me, a guy so, so humble and who is such a big helper on the pitch."
 Off the pitch, Kanté's former Chelsea manager, Antonio Conte, praised his work ethic and constant willingness to improve.
-A popular Internet meme that 70% of the planet is covered by water and the rest by the Kanté twins exemplifies his standing among the fans and their recognition of his work ethic and reading of the game.
+A popular Internet meme that "70% of the planet is covered by water and the rest by N'Golo Kanté" exemplifies his standing among the fans and their recognition of his work ethic and reading of the game.

 Personal life

 Kanté is a practicing Muslim.
 He was born in Paris to Malian parents who migrated to France from Mali in 1980.
 He grew up in a small apartment in Rueil-Malmaison, Hauts-de-Seine.
 His father died shortly after N'Golo turned 11 and his older sibling Niama died of a heart attack before the 2018 World Cup.
 He is named after King Ngolo Diarra of the Bamana Empire.

 His younger sister was also in the youth system at Suresnes.
-Ronaldo, Ronaldinho and Diego Maradona were his favourite players growing up.
+Ronaldo, Ronaldinho, and Diego Maradona were his favourite players growing up.
 At the age of 21, while playing for Boulogne, he earned a diploma in vocational accounting.

 At the start of his professional career at Boulogne, he commuted to training on a kick scooter and as of 2018 drove a Mini Hatch—his first purchase in England because he found it easy to learn to drive in.
 Kanté is aware of his public perception as a shy and private individual, but also said that stories about him by current and former teammates, like Jamie Vardy, were often exaggerated.

-Kanté's nickname is "NG," and outside of football, he enjoys playing tennis.
+Kanté's nickname is "NG" and, outside of football, he enjoys playing tennis.
 His go-to karaoke song is Vegedream's "Ramenez la coupe à la maison".
-During his initiation at Chelsea, which he described as a "stressful moment," his teammates said he was not loud enough.
+During his initiation at Chelsea, which he described as a "stressful moment", his teammates said he was not loud enough.
 His favourite dish is thieboudienne because of his mother's cooking.

 On 28 June 2023, it was published that Kanté stepped into the world of club ownership in Belgium.
 He acquired Royal Excelsior Virton, a third-division team, from Flavio Becca, with the official transfer of ownership scheduled for 1 July.